 What Are Native Trees and Their Natural Distribution?

 There are advantages and disadvantages of the ornamental cultivation of native trees within their natural area.
-In the first case, native trees grow well where they have evolved and therefore they adapt perfectly to the climatic conditions, necessary soil mycorrhiza; insect pollinators are present and they provide traditional food sources for local fauna.
+In the first case, native trees grow well where they have evolved and therefore they adapt perfectly to the climatic conditions.
+Elements like necessary soil mycorrhiza; insect pollinators are present and they provide traditional food sources for local fauna.

 Among the disadvantages are that the tree or shrub may be subject to disease or pest attacks from locally-prevalent organisms.
-Moreover, native trees may be less common in the local nursery trade, be harder to obtain, and hence it limits cultivation information available for their growth.
+Moreover, native trees may be less common in the local nursery trade.
+And harder to obtain, and hence it limits cultivation information available for their growth.

 Gardeners sometimes also have an aversion to cultivating native plants.
 Mostly because they may be a common feature of the natural landscape and thus not as interesting.